swarnendubiswas/dotemacs/README.md

 ### Dependencies

-A few third-party executables and libraries are required to complement the setup.
+A few third-party executables and libraries  to complement the setup.
 You can use the following instructions to install them on a Ubuntu >=18.04 distribution.

 ``` Bash
 sudo apt install aspell global exuberant-ctags libxml2-utils chktex shellcheck ruby-dev tidy python-pygments python-pip python3-pip npm